simyy/googleplay-crawler/README.md

 googleplay-crawl
 ================

-a googlepaly spider in python
+a googleplay crawl in python